stefanieklogan/Homework2ResponsivePortfolio/README.md

 * The project is the start of something new!
 I took this homework assignment as a challenge to build a real portfolio I intend to include on technology-focused resumes moving forward.
 I intend for the pages to be a resource for employers to get to know my work and probe me for more answers during interviews.

-* My portfolio and its pages is a work-in-progress.
+* My website and its pages are a work-in-progress.
 As I continue my bootcamp journey, I intend to add/remove/replace projects depending on the job posting.

 <a name="me"></a>
 ## About Me